ReVanced/revanced-cloudflare-email-worker/README.md

 cp .env.example .env.local
 ```

-Then edit `.env.local` with your values:
+Then edit `.env.local` with your values.

-- `SENDER_NAME`: Name displayed as the sender of auto-reply emails
-- `SENDER_EMAIL`: Email address used as the sender
-- `REPLY_EMAIL`: Email address used for replies (usually same as SENDER_EMAIL)
-- `FORWARD_EMAIL`: Email address where messages should be forwarded
-- `ORGANIZATION_NAME`: Organization name used in email message content
-- `WEBSITE_URL`: Website URL referenced in email messages

 #### Setting Environment Variables in Cloudflare

-For production deployment, set these environment variables in your Cloudflare Worker:
+For production deployment, set these environment variables using Wrangler secrets and/or the Cloudflare dashboard:

 ```bash
 wrangler secret put SENDER_NAME